sfkonrad/M3_Challenge-Submission/README.md

 This aspect of the study consisted of 3 phases:

-   1)  Collect the data.
+   1)  Data Collection.

-   2)  Prepare the data.
+   2)  Data Preparation.

-   3)  Analyze the data.
+   3)  Data Analysis.